SIC Program

 We look forward to welcoming you to our university soon!

-As a new student at the university, you will start your studies with the two-week SIC Program.
-This deals with the promotion of social, methodological and intercultural skills, also known as key qualifications or soft skills.
-More...
+As a new student at the university, you start your studies with the two-week SIC program.
+This program focuses on the promotion of social, methodological and intercultural skills, also known as key qualifications or soft skills

-As a new student in your first semester at the Business School, you will take an English placement test as part of the SIC Program (exceptions: see below).
-This placement test takes place during the SIC introductory weeks at the university.
+As a new student in your first semester at the Faculty of Business, Economics and Law, you will take an English placement test as part of the SICK program.
+This placement test takes place in person at the university as part of the SIC introduction weeks.
 It is not necessary to register in advance.
-You will be assigned to groups based on the SIC groups.
-You will receive information on group allocation shortly before the start of the SIC program.
+You will receive a group number which will determine the day, time and room.
+You will receive your group allocation shortly before the start of the SIC program.

-Please bring the following with you to the test:
+You must bring the following documents and equipment with you for the English test:

 • identity card or student ID